thony1337/landing_page/README.md

-# landing_page
-**My first landing page project using html and css** This was my first time doing a landing page using html and css trying to maintain best practices when organizing 1- **NaV**
+# **My first landing page project using html and css**
+This was my first time doing a landing page using html and css trying to maintain best practices when organizing

+1- **NaV**
 * Nav menu with the logo and links